gweezini/SamaSave/README.md

 ## 🌱 Future Scalability
 - **Merchant & Brand Partnerships (B2B2C):**
-  Brands like Agoda, AirAsia, or Shopee can sponsor specific Sync-Pockets.
+  Brands like Agoda, AirAsia, or Shopee can sponsor specific SamaSave Pockets.
 For example, if a squad successfully hits their "Japan Trip" goal, Agoda can sponsor a 10% discount voucher.
 This creates a powerful new merchant-funded reward ecosystem for GXBank
 - **University & Corporate Leagues:**
   Scaling the "Resilience League" from small friend-groups to massive, campus-wide or company-wide saving competitions (e.g., UTM’s University Savings League).
 This allows GXBank to acquire thousands of young users in a single campaign
 - **Proactive AI Financial Coaching:**